aredotna/abstract/README.md

 ### Abstract

 API for getting extracted representations of webpages.
+Currently works in conjuction with [Pilgrim](https://github.com/arenahq/pilgrim.

 ----